-When Google removes a search result listing, it notifies the website to which the link is directed in a way that gives the site-owner knowledge of which webpage link was removed and who was behind the request.
+When Google removes a search result listing, it notifies the website to which the link is directed so it gives the site-owner knowledge of which webpage link was removed and who was behind the request.

 Therefore, the DPA also demanded that Google ceases informing websites their URLs will be de-indexed.

 In Googles’ transparency report, Google explains how they remove URLs from all Google search results in Europe (meaning for users in France, Germany, Spain, etc.) and use geolocation signals to restrict access to the URL from the applicant country.
 However, they are not referring to the issue the DPA brought up.